News from Maison de la Gare

 talking to a little

 talibé.
-Lala is listening to him, giving him her full attention.
+Lalla is listening to him, giving him her full attention.
 She speaks

 a few encouraging words.
 He nods, she pats him on the shoulder, and he runs off.

-It is Lala's greatest wish for the future to be able to continue to commit herself to the talibé boys of Maison de la Gare.
+It is Lalla's greatest wish for the future to be able to continue to commit herself to the talibé boys of Maison de la Gare.

 "I feed myself off my love for the talibés and their love for me.
-I am one with them." - Lala Sène
+I am one with them." - Lalla Sène